gvwilson/thirdbit/src/fiction/santas/index.md

 She didn't believe she had one any more.
 At least you haven't taken *that* from me."

+Later,
+Finner would wonder what would have happened if he hadn't provoked her.
+Would she have taken the photographs from her bag?
+Would she have tossed them onto the table between their chairs?
+Would he have picked them up and flipped through them, confused at first but then nauseous at the sight of his parents sitting at dinner with someone who looked just like him but whose smile was relaxed in a way his hadn't been for such a long time?
+The leaves outside the picture window and his mother's haircut told him that the pictures were recent.

+"I wish I could tell you that they were at least a little bit suspicious," Gran-Granna Tumbly told him.
+"But to be honest,
+I think the robot was enough of an improvement that they didn't want to know."

 Feeling a little light-headed,
 Finner stood up and rapped the door with his knuckles.
 "I'm ready to go back to my room,"